ryanharvey1/markdown-cv/index.md

 ## Technical Skills

-Animal Behavior: rat handling and training on a range of spatial navigation and memory tasks, behavioral scoring, design of novel behavioral tasks to investigate the function of the hippocampus / anterior thalamus and spatial systems.
+Animal Behavior: rat handling and training on a range of spatial navigation and memory tasks, behavioral scoring, design of novel behavioral tasks to investigate the function of spatial systems

-In vivo Electrophysiology: Microdrive / hyperdrive construction for targeting of multiple brain regions simultaneously, surgical microdrive implantation, single unit recordings in awakebehaving rats (Neuralynx, Open Ephys), spike sorting (Kilosort, Phy, Mclust, Spike sort 3D).
+In vivo Electrophysiology: Micro-drive / hyper-drive custom construction for targeting of multiple brain regions simultaneously, surgical micro-drive implantation, single unit recordings in awake behaving rats (Neuralynx, Open Ephys), spike sorting (Kilosort, Phy, Mclust, Spike sort 3D)

+In vivo drug infusion: Construction and use of custom infusion device for drug delivery to multiple brain regions.

-MATLAB, python, & R for analysis of electrophysiological data
+MATLAB, python, & R for analysis and management of electrophysiological and behavioral data

-Tissue preparation, staining, and immunohistochemistry.
+Tissue preparation, staining, and immunohistochemistry

 <!-- ### Footer